MarkNjunge/blockchain-tendering-backend/README.md

 #### admin:clean-docker

-Removes all non-latest docker containers and images for the project.
+Removes docker containers and images for the project.

+Use `yarn admin:clean-docker all` to remove all, omit to remove all non-latest.

 #### admin:create-participant